 Pacsafe Citysafe 200 Gii

-My all-time favorite.
+My all-time favorite - my best travel purse!
 I have two of these, in different colors.
 Slash-proof, light, roomy, and cross-shoulder.

 Buy from Amazon

 The above three are 'normal-sized' handbags and will carry pretty much anything you need.

 BUT - you may need something smaller.
 If you're flying within Europe or on a discount airline, you may find you're only allowed a single carry-on, handbag included.